-Back to our roots – Sutton in Ashfield reopens in 2017
+Back to our roots – Acquisition of Fidler & Pepper and new temporary Sutton-in-Ashfield office in 2017

-Hopkins was always looking for new opportunities to support the local communities, and in 2017 the next one arose when the local firm Fidler & Pepper in Sutton in Ashfield decided to close some of it’s practice areas and focus their business nationally online.
+Hopkins was always looking for new opportunities to support the local communities, and in 2017 the next one arose when the local firm Fidler & Pepper in Sutton-in-Ashfield decided to close some of it’s practice areas and focus their business nationally online.
 Being a like-minded firm, negotiations began and an agreement was made to acquire the business, staff and clients that would be in need of a law firm.
-Hopkins opened a temporary office in The Hub on Outram Street, the reconditioned Driver’s Testing Facilities, with the original Fidler & Pepper staff that were already familiar with the clients and the Sutton community.
+Hopkins opened a temporary office in The Hub on Outram Street in Sutton, the reconditioned Driver’s Testing Facilities, with the original Fidler & Pepper staff that were already familiar with the clients and the Sutton community.

 It’s all about the community